08 December 2020

 If you need a dictionary to read the strategic plan then you've overcooked it.

-The discipline of stripping out unnecessary words and concepts is not just about writing punchy statements, it also forces the identification of what really matters and forces agreement about what it means.
+Stripping unnecessary words is not just about writing punchy statements, it forces the identification of what really matters and agreement about what it means.

 Ambiguous statements sometimes result because there is disagreement or someone's ego to be massaged; the remedy is to draft a vague, wordy compromise, or statements open to interpretation.